Tower at PNC Plaza

 The Tower at PNC Plaza is a 33-story skyscraper in Pittsburgh, Pennsylvania.
-It is the corporate headquarters of the PNC Financial Services Group and has approximately 800,000 sqft, standing 33 stories (545 feet) tall.
+It is the corporate headquarters of the PNC Financial Services and has approximately 800,000 sqft, standing 33 stories (545 feet) tall.
 Nearby buildings totaling 37,000 sqft, were purchased by PNC and deconstructed to make space for the Tower at PNC Plaza.
 It is located at the intersection of Fifth Avenue and Wood Street, where PNC and its predecessors have been based since 1858.